To celebrate Xbox’s 15th birthday, we look into where it all started…

 The console was initially announced at the Game Developers Conference in 2000, with this information Sega began to show interest in partnering with Microsoft and had talks with Bill Gates himself with incorporating Dreamcast compatibility, though this ultimately fell through.

 Xbox seemed to be the first console to steal 3rd party developers from the PlayStation brand, and was incredibly popular amongst other companies – at one point even joining forces exclusively with Sega.
 Through sharing popularity amongst third party developers with PlayStation, the console was the first to have synchronised releases with the PS2.
 Some popular and critically acclaimed releases of the console include titles such as Tom Clancy’s Splinter Cell and Star Wars: Knights of the Old Republic, as well as the Halo series.

 The Xbox sold 1.53 million units just three months after launch, which presents higher figures than the PS2, PS3, Xbox 360, Wii, Wii U and Game Cube.
 Despite the delayed release, the console has shown to sell better in the North American and European markets rather than the Japanese.
 However, the sales had always been considerably behind the PS2.
 The console was only discontinued due to the upcoming release of the Xbox 360 in late 2005.

-This revolutionary system has since spawned three more consoles: the Xbox 360, Xbox One and Xbox One S. The series and brand continue to rival Sony’s PlayStation 15 years on and subsequently has gained a dedicated following of gamers.
+This revolutionary system has since spawned three more consoles: the Xbox 360, Xbox One and Xbox One S, All the games of which you can play on one of our fantastic arcade machines.
+The series and brand continue to rival Sony’s PlayStation 15 years on and subsequently has gained a dedicated following of gamers.